brucechanglongxu/brucechanglongxu.github.io/content/posts/ai-applications.md

 By following these principles and adjusting to the specifics of the GPU architecture, one can achieve performance that approaches the physical limits of the device, enabling training and inference of long-context LLMs at feasible speeds.

-[^1]: Though there have been recent efforts to combine the two ideas, e.g. "Mixture-of-Head Attention" (MoH) where attention heads themselves are treated as experts and are sparsely activated.
-[^2]: 2:4 sparsity is a specific instance of a more generla N:M structured sparsity where a block of M consecutive weights must contain at most N non-zero values.
-This achieves excellent acceleration on modern GPUs.
-Coarse-grained sparsity refers to pruning entire channels or blocks, with less accuracy at high sparsity levels than N:M but a simpler implementation.

 An example of a FlashAttention CUDA kernel is as follows:

 ```cpp